mmm111mmm/inacityinthefuture/next.md

 We looked at data types previously: a string, an int, a float, a bool.

+Java needs to know the **type** of data.

 The name can be anything you want.

 For example: `String name` or `int age`.

+## What does a variable type look like?

+We know four types of data: a string, a int, a float and a bool.

+* When we want to specify a int variable, we say: `int something`
+* When we want to specify a float variable, we say: `float something`

+*But*:

+* When we want to specify a bool variable, we say: `boolean something`
+* When we want to specify a string variable, we say: `String something`

+Note that a string has a **uppercase** S. And that a bool is **boolean**.

+In later lessons, we will explain why string has an uppercase S.

+## What can I name my variable?

+We said it can be whatever you want.

+But

+* It must start with a letter: `String hello`.
+* Or it can start with an **underscore**: `String _hello`.
+* And it must include no spaces: `String helloIAmALongerName`.
+* And it can include numbers, but not at the beginning: `String hello43`.

+##

 one.